 - Achievement within and beyond academia

-- Ability to inspire others through the Disabled Leaders Network and Give Back programme
+- Ability to inspire others and drive impact through the Disabled Leaders Network

 Access to higher education is vital to increase leadership by disabled people.
 We are delighted to be working alongside the Snowdon Trust on such an important programme to support high achieving disabled students become the innovators of tomorrow

 Dr Catherine Holloway, Academic Director of the GDI Hub